 Prompt disposition of the court's business requires a judge to devote adequate time to judicial duties, to be punctual in attending court and expeditious in determining matters under submission, and to insist that court officials, litigants and their lawyers cooperate with the judge to that end.

 % (9) A judge shall not, while a proceeding is pending or impending in any court, make any public comment that might reasonably be expected to affect its outcome or impair its fairness, or make any nonpublic comment that might substantially interfere with a fair trial or hearing.
-The judge shall take reasonable steps to maintain and insure similar abstention on the part of court staff subject to the judge's direction and control.
+The judge shall take reasonable steps to maintain and ensure similar abstention on the part of court staff subject to the judge's direction and control.
 This Section does not prohibit judges from making public statements in the course of their official duties or from explaining for public information the procedures of the court.
 This Section does not apply to proceedings in which the judge is a litigant in a personal capacity.

 Commentary. -- The requirement that judges abstain from public comment regarding a pending or impending proceeding continues during any appellate process and until final disposition.
 This Section does not prohibit a judge from commenting on proceedings in which the judge is a litigant in a personal capacity, but in cases such as a writ of mandamus where the judge is a litigant in an official capacity, the judge must not comment publicly.
 The conduct of lawyers relating to trial publicity is governed by Rule 3.6 of the Alaska Rules of Professional Conduct.

 % (10) A judge shall not commend or criticize jurors for their verdict other than in a court order or opinion in a proceeding.
 However, a judge may express appreciation to jurors for their service to the judicial system and the community.

 Commentary. -- Commending or criticizing jurors for their verdict may imply a judicial expectation in future cases and may impair a juror's ability to be fair and impartial in a subsequent case.